Kong/docs.konghq.com/app/docs/0.2.1/configuration.md

 Port where [Dnsmasq](http://www.thekelleys.org.uk/dnsmasq/doc.html) will listen to.

-**Note:** This port is used to manage properly resolve DNS addresses by the Kong instances, therefore it should be placed behind a firewall or closed off network to ensure security.
+**Note:** This port is used to properly resolve DNS addresses by Kong, therefore it should be placed behind a firewall or closed off network to ensure security.

 **Default:**